| | |

 Once the sugar is dissolved, remove the saucepan from heat and let the syrup cool.
 Transfer the syrup to a glass bottle, mason jar or other container and store in the fridge up to 3 weeks.

 Heat the water and sugar, whisking together to make the sugar dissolve into the water.
-Then, add 1 cup to 1/2 cup whole cranberries.
+Then, add whole fresh or frozen cranberries.

 Bring the mixture to a quick boil (the cranberries will start to pop) and then reduce the heat to low and simmer for 15 to 20 minutes.
 Remove the pan from the heat and allow the cranberry simple syrup to cool.